nilbogAus/The-Everything-Remote/README.md

-# forked from TheStokPot's remote changed for waht I need
+# forked from TheStokPot's remote changed for what I need
 # as of October 2025 still under active development.
 I will try to cleanup and document later but adding stuff I change here as I go as CC matters
 # The Everything Remote